 What are the Benefits of a Santoku Knife?

-- No “rocking” – Some people are fond of the “rocking motion” when chopping, but oftentimes, straight chopping is a lot quicker.
-With the use of a Santoku knife the rocking motion is limited, but thin slices are greatly achieved because of its quick, single chopping motion.
+- No “rocking”: Some people are fond of the “rocking motion” when chopping, but oftentimes, straight chopping is a lot quicker.
+With the use of a Santoku knife, the rocking motion is limited, but thin slices are easily achieved because of its quick, single chopping motion.

-The most noticeable difference between the best Santoku knife and traditional chef knife is the shape of their blade.
-Unlike the traditional knives, the blade of a Santoku knife is flat.
-You shouldn’t rock a Santoku knife back and forth in order to cut items, but use it is either single chopping or slicing motion.
+The purpose of knives is to chop, slice, and cut items.
+The most noticeable difference between the best Santoku knife and traditional chef knife is the shape of the blade.
+Traditional knives are slightly rounded and quite heavy, allowing them to make the rocking motion back and forth in order to slice.
+All knives are made to work better when the blade it voluntarily slicing through, not putting so much pressure or pushing the knife against the item.
+Unlike traditional knives, the blade of a Santoku knife is flat.
+You shouldn’t rock a Santoku knife back and forth in order to cut items.
+Instead, you should utilize either single chopping or slicing motions.
+The Santoku knife features a flat blade that allows the knife to slice continuously with an up and down straight chopping motion.
+This, in turn, provides the chef more kitchen versatility.
+The versatility of the best Santoku knife allows the chef to replace several pieces of kitchen cutlery.
 Its flat blade makes it much quicker to chop and slice items and make precision cuts.

-A Nakiri knife has a double-bevel blade sharpened on both sides with a shorter handle.
+On the other hand, a Nakiri knife has a double-bevel blade sharpened on both sides with a shorter handle.
 The blade of a Nakiri is thin but robust.

 Santoku Knife Buying Guide: What to Look For In a Santoku Knife

-There are certain things that you need to know before purchasing a Santoku knife, including the blade material.
-This is the first thing that you need to take into account before buying something.
-Nowadays, blades are typically made of stainless steel, ceramic, high carbon steel, and carbon steel.
+There are certain things that you need to know before purchasing a Santoku knife, including the blade material, which is the first thing that you need to take into account before buying a Santoku knife.
+Below are some additional features to consider before making your choice:

 VIDEO: How a Santoku Knife is made.

-If you have any questions regarding our post or queries about Santoku Knives, feel free to share with us and the rest of the world.
-Do this by commenting below.
-You can also contact us and leave us a message.
-Have a great day!
+If you have any questions regarding our post or queries about Santoku Knives, feel free to share it with us by commenting below.
+You can also contact us and leave us a message as well.